The Saudi Arabian facility management market size is expected to advance at a CAGR of 11.2% during 2022–2030, to reach $87,248.7 million by 2030.

-The rapid growth of the construction sector in Saudi Arabia, rising tourist count, and increasing investments for the development of infrastructure are some of the major factors promoting the growth of the facility management market in the kingdom.
+The rapid growth of the construction sector in Saudi Arabia, due to the rise in the tourist count and increase in investments, is one of the major factors promoting the growth of the facility management market in the kingdom.
 Other trends such as heating ventilation, and air conditioning (HVAC) optimization, energy monitoring, and usage of robots are also boosting the demand for facility management services in Saudi Arabia.
-Considering such factors, the Saudi Arabian facility management market is expected to generate $87,216.0 million revenue in 2030, advancing at a CAGR of 11.1% during the forecast period (2021–2030).

-The market was significantly impacted in 2020 owing to the coronavirus pandemic, primarily due to the restrictions imposed on the traveling of pilgrims, which directly impacted the revenue generated by the tourism sector.
-With the restrictions on travel, as well as the imposition of a nationwide lockdown, the demand for facility management services has declined throughout the kingdom.
+The market saw a major recession in 2020 on account of the coronavirus pandemic, primarily due to the restrictions imposed on the traveling of pilgrims, which directly impacted the revenue generated by the tourism sector.
+With the restrictions on travel, as well as the imposition of nationwide lockdowns, the demand for facility management services declined throughout the kingdom.

 The corporate and business sector is estimated to hold the largest share, around 35%, in 2022, and it is expected to hold its position throughout the forecast period.
 This is attributed to the high investments being made by different companies to increase their business in the country.

 Moreover, the support from the government to expand the business and corporate sector is helping in the growth of the market.
 Business and corporate spaces require property accounting, renting, contract management, procurement management, and several other services, owing to which the hiring of associated professionals becomes necessary.

 The growing travel and tourism industry is one of the major growth drivers for the Saudi Arabian facility management market.
 According to the World Travel & Tourism Council, the contribution of the travel and tourism sector to Saudi Arabia's GDP was 9.7% (SAR 291.6 billion) in 2019.